Systematic Review on Arsenic in Food Chain: Factors Influencing the Uptake in RiceJune 16, 2022

 This part focuses on the two main ethical theories.
-Firstly, a brief description of both theories is given along with their advantages and disadvantage.
-Moreover, the application of both theories on Johnson and Johnson is done and at the end, recommendations are given concerning the ethical issues of part A.
+Firstly, a brief description of both theories is given, along with their advantages and disadvantages.
+Moreover, the application of both theories on Johnson and Johnson is made, and at the end, recommendations are given concerning the ethical issues of part A.

 The theory of ethics may play an important role in the teaching of business ethics that conforms to a theoretical agenda (Fryer, 2016).
-One such theory that plays an important role in shaping organizational behavior is the virtue of ethics.
-In essence, the theory revolves around the notion that virtue ethics is based on individuals rather than on action; it takes into account the moral nature of the individual undertaking a practice, rather than the ethical obligations and consequences of particular activities (Van Hooft., 2014).
-Many theories of virtue ethics draw their inspiration from Aristotle who said that a good individual is someone with perfect character attributes.
-Such characteristics derive from innate internal instincts, which need to be nurtured; but they can become permanent once developed (Hursthouse and Crisp, 2013).
+One such theory that plays an important role in shaping organizational behaviour is the virtue of ethics.
+In essence, the theory revolves around the notion that virtue ethics is based on individuals rather than on action; it considers the moral nature of the individual undertaking a practice rather than the ethical obligations and consequences of particular activities (Van Hooft., 2014).
+Many virtue ethics theories draw their inspiration from Aristotle, who said that a good individual is someone with perfect character attributes.
+Such characteristics derive from innate internal instincts, which need to be nurtured, but they can become permanent once developed (Hursthouse and Crisp, 2013).

-Virtue ethics offers an opportunity for managers and corporate leaders to question themselves about the sort of people they become through their decision-making, and how their choices impact the lives of other people involved in the organization.
-It allows them the ability to consider what kind of work conditions and communities they can create, and how company priorities, strategies, and procedures encourage positive or negative learning in their employees.
+Virtue ethics offers an opportunity for managers and corporate leaders to question themselves about the sort of people they become through their decision-making and how their choices impact the lives of other people involved in the organization.
+It allows them to consider what kind of work conditions and communities they can create and how company priorities, strategies, and procedures encourage positive or negative learning in their employees.
 It provides the managers and leaders a tool in the organization to keep account of their decision-making.
-This ensures the moral and ethical standards of the organization are being abided.
-A study conducted by Audi (2012) shows how virtue orientation impacts management behavior and how recognizing these values aids in making smarter choices, both ethically and about company performance.
-So in the context of organizations, it may be helpful to employ practices that resonate with the theory of virtue ethics to obtain benefits for the organization.
+This ensures the moral and ethical standards of the organization are being abided by.
+A study conducted by Audi (2012) shows how virtue orientation impacts management behaviour and how recognizing these values aids in making smarter choices, both ethically and about company performance.
+So, in the context of organizations, it may be helpful to employ practices that resonate with the theory of virtue ethics to obtain benefits for the organization.

 According to Gustafson (2018), there are two views of ethical morality, which are consequentialism and non-consequentialism.
-In which consequential, the act is not categorized in terms of being good or bad but only the consequence is taken into account.
-Similarly, non-consequential theory suggests that the action should have to be right or wrong because the outcome is based upon those right or wrong decisions.
-The utilitarian ethical theory comes under the consequentialism view of ethics.
+In which consequential, the act is not categorized as being good or bad, but only the consequence is taken into account.
+Similarly, non-consequential theory suggests that the action should be right or wrong because the outcome is based on right or wrong decisions.
+The utilitarian ethical theory comes under the consequentialist view of ethics.

-According to Herschel and Miori (2017), the utilitarian ethical theory is the philosophical moral theory, which focuses on the outcome of a decision.
-This outcome should be in the best possible interests of the maximum number of stakeholders involved.
-It explains that the consequence of an action determines morality as more significance is placed on the results and outcomes of the decision taken.
+According to Herschel and Miori (2017), the utilitarian ethical theory is the philosophical, moral theory, which focuses on the outcome of a decision.
+This outcome should be in the best interests of the maximum number of stakeholders involved.
+It explains that the consequence of an action determines morality as more significance is placed on the results and outcomes of the decision.

-It is also usually called as a ‘theory of happiness’ because maximum stakeholders are positively affected by the outcome.
+It is also usually called a ‘theory of happiness’ because maximum stakeholders are positively affected by the outcome.
 One big advantage of the utilitarian theory is that it focuses on the democratic principle in which all the rights of the constituencies directly and indirectly affected are taken into consideration (Lawrence, 2016).
-The utilitarian theory of ethics is also very easy to be used and understood by people as the rights of all stakeholders are considered when making a decision that makes them feel worthy.
-Moreover, the intuitive nature of utilitarianism takes into account the circumstances, which are prevailed in the organization and external environment (Mill, 2016).
-Hence, keeping it in view, a utilitarian person focuses on the fruitful outcome that will indirectly bring positive change to the circumstances.
+The utilitarian theory of ethics is also very easy to use and understand by people, as the rights of all stakeholders are considered when making a decision that makes them feel worthy.
+Moreover, the intuitive nature of utilitarianism takes into account the circumstances that prevailed in the organization and external environment (Mill, 2016).
+Hence, keeping it in view, a utilitarian person focuses on a fruitful outcome that will indirectly bring positive change to the circumstances.

-Some disadvantage of using a utilitarian view in the organizations is that focusing on all stakeholders’ satisfaction can sometimes restrict decision-makers not to taking even rational actions, which are in the best interests of some but not all of the people affected by it (Helzer et al., 2017).
-In addition, the outcome of an action is different for different people and not one single decision can be generalized to all the people.
-As the results of action might be beneficial for some and detrimental for some other stakeholders.
+One disadvantage of using a utilitarian view in organizations is that focusing on all stakeholders’ satisfaction can sometimes restrict decision-makers from taking even rational actions, which are in the best interests of some but not all affected by it (Helzer et al., 2017).
+In addition, the outcome of an action differs for different people and not one single decision can be generalized to all the people.
+The results of action might be beneficial for some and detrimental for some other stakeholders.
 The probability of the future has a very diverse range of events, which is another big disadvantage of using the utilitarian theory of ethics (Mellers, Tetlock, and Arkes, 2019).
-As the future cannot be forecasted exactly because outcomes are unpredictable and cannot be controlled by the organizations.
+The future cannot be forecasted exactly because outcomes are unpredictable and cannot be controlled by the organizations.

 In the case of Johnson and Johnson, the declaration of the addiction to opioids has badly influenced people in the United States.
-By keeping in view the utilitarian theory of ethics, if the company had used this theory then the outcome had been quite opposite to the current consequence.
-The customers come in the main stakeholders of the entity, therefore, their rights should never be compromised in the face of gaining profits or otherwise.
-As 1.7 million people in the US suffered from pain relievers only because of the unethical attitude and behavior of the company towards customers.
+Considering the utilitarian theory of ethics, if the company had used this theory, the outcome would have been quite opposite to the current consequence.
+The customers become the main stakeholders of the entity; therefore, their rights should never be compromised in the face of gaining profits or otherwise.
+1.7 million people in the US suffered from pain relievers only because of the unethical attitude and behaviour of the company towards customers.

-Employees and managers should incorporate ethics at all levels to make the overall organization successful.
-The decisions taken by the top managers should always be in the best interests of all the employees and other key stakeholders so that consumer good business does not get compromised any further at Johnson and Johnson.
-Moreover, managers should be very strict in terms of complying with the quality control ethical considerations of Johnson and Johnson, as they are the role models for the subordinates.
+Employees and managers should incorporate ethics at all levels to make the organization successful.
+The decisions taken by the top managers should always be in the best interests of all the employees and other key stakeholders so that the consumer goods business does not get compromised any further at Johnson and Johnson.
+Moreover, managers should be very strict in complying with the quality control ethical considerations of Johnson and Johnson, as they are the role models for the subordinates.
 In addition, managers should be fair in giving rewards and be more respectful to the belief system and values of individuals so that employees in the workplace also get involved in making the organization more ethical.
-Furthermore, managers should have a proper code of conduct at every level of the organization and have to be integral, transparent, and honest to the stakeholders, as the trust of the customers has been broken on Johnson and Johnson.
+Furthermore, managers should have a proper code of conduct at every level of the organization and be integral, transparent, and honest to the stakeholders, as the customers' trust has been broken in Johnson and Johnson.